GabeScott/standard-works-vault/General Conference/1981 October - “Who Hath Believed Our Report”.md

 It is because of the evils and ills which cover the earth, because men have strayed from the Lord’s ordinances and broken his everlasting covenant, because many walk in the ways of the world and are carnal, sensual, and devilish that the Lord has given us a message to deliver to our fellowmen.

-“Wherefore, I the Lord, knowing the calamity which should come upon the inhabitants of the earth,” he said, “called upon my servant Joseph Smith, Jun., and spake unto him from heaven, and gave him commandments.”
-(D&C 1:17.)
+“Wherefore, I the Lord, knowing the calamity which should come upon the inhabitants of the earth,” he said, “called upon my servant Joseph Smith, Jun., and spake unto him from heaven, and gave him commandments.” ([[D&C 1.17|D&C 1:17]].)

 What then is our message for all men?
 It is the message of the Restoration.
 It is the glad tidings that a gracious God had restored the fulness of his everlasting gospel.
 It is the hallowed word that all men may be saved by obedience to the laws and ordinances of the gospel.